polleverywhere/kingkong/README.md

 Then look at the example above!

 If you don't understand EventMachine, you might have a little trouble getting this stuff working.
 Eventually I'd like to hook up Em::Syncrony and a nicer DSL for common tasks, like HTTP checks, to keep things simple.

+## Using KingKong with Munin graphs

+I'm working on this!